Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 G. R. Derzhavin.
 Mug.
 1777

-Full adjective silver reflects the average style of the poem.
+Full adjective the silver one reflects the middle style of the poem.

 Short forms of adjectives: